It's time to reveal the Gunners' Greatest 50 Goals - as voted for by Arsenal's fans.

 Arsenal had won five of their opening six games in 2007/08 when they travelled to White Hart Lane on September 15.
 But the rampant Gunners were rocked on their heels when Gareth Bale handed the hosts a 15th-minute lead.

-Adebayor finally forced the equaliser just past the hour and Cesc Fabregas edged Arsène Wenger’s side in to the lead with 10 minutes remaining.
-Of course Spurs chucked everything, kitchen sink included, at Arsenal in search of a late equaliser but Adebayor’s unstoppable second secured all three points in stoppage time.
+Adebayor finally forced the equaliser just past the hour and Cesc Fabregas edged Arsène Wenger’s side into the lead with 10 minutes remaining.
+Of course Spurs chucked everything at Arsenal in search of a late equaliser but Adebayor’s unstoppable second secured all three points in stoppage time.

 Tomas Rosicky started the move by winning possession just outside the Gunners’ penalty area.
 The midfielder scampered forward, played a neat one-two with Adebayor, before playing in Denilson down the right-hand side.
 Perhaps the Brazilian should have scored when one-on-one with Paul Robinson but the England No 1 denied him with his feet.